 If you missed my original post about the room, you can see how we created the look of shiplap on a tight budget here.

-If you got my newsletter last week, then you saw the bed and colors we’re planning to use (I posted pics on my Private Blog for subscribers and sent the link in the email).
+If you got my newsletter last week, then you saw the bed and colors we’re planning to use.
 I’m excited to pull it all together.
 Stay tuned to see how it turns out! 🙂

 It’s finished!
 You can see how the room turned out here: